Do you have family members with eye-related conditions?

 Your chances of getting glaucoma are four to 10 times higher if you have a close relative with glaucoma.
 Getting your eyes examined regularly is always important but even more so if there is a family history of glaucoma.

 Macular degeneration is the leading cause of blindness in most of the developed world.
 It too can cause serious vision loss if you wait until you have significant symptoms before a diagnosis.
 There are now some preventative treatments for AMD–the earlier it is detected the better off you will be.

 Having a close family member with AMD may increase your chances of having the disease as much as 50 percent, making timely diagnosis and treatment imperative.

 Other eye diseases that run in families include strabismus (crossed eyes), myopia (nearsightedness), hyperopia (farsightedness), and astigmatism.

 All of these family connections are important to know so that you and your eye doctor can together take the best possible care of your eyes.
-Before your next eye exam ask your relatives if they have any history of eye disease.
-It might not make for the lightest of conversation at your next family gathering but it could help save your vision.
+Before your next eye exam, ask your relatives if they have a history of eye disease.
+It might not make for the lightest of conversation at your next family gathering, but it could help save your vision.

 Article contributed by Dr. Brian Wnorowski, M.D.

 This blog provides general information and discussion about eye health and related subjects.
 The words and other content provided in this blog, and in any linked materials, are not intended and should not be construed as medical advice.
 If the reader or any other person has a medical concern, he or she should consult with an appropriately licensed physician.
 The content of this blog cannot be reproduced or duplicated without the express written consent of Eye IQ.